GT-ARC/opaca-core/doc/environments.md

 The simplest way to execute the Runtime Platform.
 Just follow the steps in the "Quick Testing Guide" of the main [Readme](../README.md).

+Note: You can also use the `Native` environment to execute the Runtime Platform in Docker (Compose), but there seem to be some problems with resolving the Runtime Platform's own IP in this case (which is needed to connect to the containers).
+To work around this problem, use the `PUBLIC_URL` environment variable to set the proper (internal) IP or actual public URL of the Runtime Platform to be used.

 ### Kubernetes

 For productive use, the Runtime Platform itself can be executed in Kubernetes along with its containers.